icefoxen/WorldDoc/WorldDoc.md

 To do: You're going to want to be able to fetch old public keys so you can validate old messages.
 A datestamp field and an easy way to get the first public key published before that date seems worthy.
 A monotonic increasing serial number might also be useful but really is entirely supplanted by an ISO datetime which is also monotonic increasing.

 There's no reason these keys can't be distributed through IPFS, but there needs to be some way to associate "the key for icefox@alopex.li on date X" with IPFS hash "Qm...".
-So, we assume
+So, we assume there's a *location* you can find to look up a particular identity.

 Security holes: This depends on no MITM, no domain spoofing.
 (This could be enforced at transport-layer by HTTPS.)
 The source of authority basically becomes whoever controls `alopex.li`.
 The goal is to make it decentralized (anyone can run their own thing and anyone's thing can talk to each other), not distributed (no clients or servers).